Updates and Inserts

 Updates

-The save method may be used to update bridges that already exist in elasticsearch.
-To Update a bridge, you should first retrieve it and set the attributes you wish to update and then call the save method.
+The save method may be used to update documents that already exist in elasticsearch.
+To Update a document, you should first retrieve it and set the attributes you wish to update and then call the save method.

 use App\Bridges\HotelRoom;